 In 2018, Iihama \textit{et al.} demonstrated the magnetization reversal of a ferromagnetic layer (FM) in a GdFeCo/Cu/FM spin-valve structure \cite{iihama2018single}.
 An angular momentum transfer from the ferrimagnetic alloy (GdFeCo) to the FM layer, mediated by a spin current through the Cu spacer layer, was shown to be responsible for the FM layer reversal.
 From these measurements, the reversal process was shown to be compatible with a spin current originating from the demagnetization of Gd \cite{iihama2018single,remy2020energy}.

-In 2023, Igarashi \textit{et al.} demonstrated single laser pulse-induced subpicosecond magnetization reversal in Gd-free [Co/Pt]/Cu/[Co/Pt] spin valves \cite{slonczewski1996current,berger1996emission,mangin2006current,igarashi2023optically}, typically used for current-induced spin-transfer torque switching.
-The switching mechanism in ferromagnetic spin valves was found to differ from that of Gd-based ones.
+In 2023, Igarashi \textit{et al.} demonstrated subpicosecond magnetization reversal in Gd-free [Co/Pt]/Cu/[Co/Pt] spin valves using a single laser pulse, structures typically used for spin-transfer torque switching \cite{slonczewski1996current, berger1996emission, mangin2006current, igarashi2023optically}.
+The switching mechanism differs from that of Gd-based systems.
 Indeed, as described in Refs. \cite{igarashi2023optically,igarashi2023inter}, the injection of opposite-sign spin current into the free layer must be taken into account in order to explain the spin valve magnetization switching from parallel to antiparallel alignment.
-Although the physical mechanism is still unclear, there are two possible scenarios to explain this mechanism based on spin-current-mediated switching.
-The spin current can be either (i) due to the free layer demagnetization, or (ii) due to the reference layer demagnetization \cite{igarashi2023optically}.
-In the former case, the ultrafast demagnetization of the free layer would generate a spin current that propagates through the Cu spacer, experiences a reflection and spin-flip at the interface with the reference layer, and finally returns to the free layer to switch its magnetization.
-While these experimental results can be qualitatively reproduced by numerical calculations considering this reflection mechanism \cite{remy2023ultrafast}, it is clear that such a simplistic model needs refinement.
+Although the microscopic mechanism remains unclear, two scenarios based on spin-current-mediated switching have been proposed: (i) spin current generated by demagnetization of the free layer, and (ii) that from the reference layer \cite{igarashi2023optically}.
+In case (i), ultrafast demagnetization in the free layer generates a spin current that travels through the Cu spacer, reflects and flips at the reference interface, and returns to switch the free layer.
+While this reflection model qualitatively reproduces experiments \cite{remy2023ultrafast}, further refinement is needed.

 One fundamental question, both for applications and for understanding the physical mechanism behind these results, is whether light is necessary or if other heat-inducing stimuli can produce similar results.
-Indeed, ultrashort hot-electron pulses, generated by shining light on a non-magnetic metallic layer, have been shown to efficiently carry heat and induce ultrafast demagnetization of an adjacent FM layer \cite{bergeard2016hot,bergeard2020tailoring,pudell2020heat}, as well as induce full magnetization reversal in ferrimagnetic GdFeCo \cite{wilson2017ultrafast,xu2017ultrafast}.
+Indeed, an ultrashort hot-electron pulse, generated by shining light on a non-magnetic metallic layer, have been shown to efficiently carry heat and induce ultrafast demagnetization of an adjacent FM layer \cite{bergeard2016hot,bergeard2020tailoring,pudell2020heat}, as well as induce full magnetization reversal in ferrimagnetic GdFeCo \cite{wilson2017ultrafast,xu2017ultrafast}.